PtechNig/alx-pre_course/README.md

-I was allowed to use github interface once
+I make use of the interface once